Retropak Specification

 Signing and Verification

-Retropak supports cryptographic signing to ensure archive integrity and authenticity.
+Retropak supports cryptographic signing to verify archive integrity and authenticity.
 A signed .rpk guarantees that no files have been modified, deleted, or added since the creator signed it.

 How It Works